claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   tools.
 * Monitoring: This means of attack consists of the abuse of social media and any public information found on digital tools from the victim that has been shared through them.
-It also involves installing tools for active monitoring on devices or using "bening" applications in a dual-use manner (applications, such as the "track my phone" one).
+It also involves installing tools for active monitoring on devices or using "benign" applications in a dual-use manner (applications, such as the "track my phone" one).
 * Exposure: This means of attack consists of the abuse of social media to enhance harassment.
 It consists of using social media to post harmful content to humiliate,